 - A. It is the responsibility of the Board to provide safe and sanitary working conditions, including equipment, in all present and future installations, and to develop a safe working force.
 The Union will cooperate with and assist the administration to live up to its responsibility.
-The parties recognize that each unit member has a responsibility to give effect to the safety program by following the safety procedures and working to see that all safety regulations are implemented properly. - B. Unless an observer is present, media services technicians may not climb to high places in performance of their required auditorium duties. - C. Unit members shall not be required to check buildings for bombs.
+The parties recognize that each unit member has a responsibility to give effect to the safety program by following the safety procedures and working to See that all safety regulations are implemented properly. - B. Unless an observer is present, media services technicians may not climb to high places in performance of their required auditorium duties. - C. Unit members shall not be required to check buildings for bombs.
 Unit members may assist bomb safety personnel. - D. The Board shall provide employees who are required to handle or work with hazardous materials or equipment with the proper safety precautions, clothing, and equipment.
-Each employee will be required to take such safety procedures and use the proper clothing or equipment. - E. No employee will be required to perform medical or medically related duties that require training unless he or she has been appropriately trained. - F. The issue of employee exposure to friable asbestos and the issue of a prohibition of smoking by unit members in MCPS facilities, buildings, and vehicles will be submitted to the Joint Labor Management Collaboration Committee for review and recommendations to the superintendent or designee. - G. Office Automation-Employees who operate video display terminals more than six hours each workday and who are pregnant will, upon their request, have the right to transfer immediately to another job with the Board.
+Each employee will be required to take such safety procedures and use the proper clothing or equipment. - E. No employee will be required to perform medical or medically related duties that require training unless he or she has been appropriately trained. - F. The issue of employee exposure to friable asbestos and the issue of a prohibition of smoking by unit members in MCPS facilities, buildings, and vehicles will be submitted to the Joint Labor/Management Committee for review and recommendations to the superintendent or designee. - G. Office Automation-Employees who operate video display terminals more than six hours each workday and who are pregnant will, upon their request, have the right to transfer immediately to another job with the Board.
 There will be no loss of pay, seniority, or fringe benefits because of this transfer.
-The employee's return to work after pregnancy will be as provided in Article 12, Section I. - H. Joint Health and Safety Committee-The parties shall establish a joint committee on safety and health to address safety and health issues brought to its attention by either party.
+The employee's return to work after pregnancy will be as provided in Article 12, Section I.